What Do I Need To Get A California Title Loan?

-We've streamlined the underwriting requirements and made applying online with California Title Loans easy.
-The application process has been cut in half, and you can now get pre-approved for an online title loan of $2,500 or more in less than an hour.
+We've streamlined the underwriting requirements and made applying online with us easy.
+The application process has been cut in half, and you can now get pre-approved for $2,500 or more in less than an hour.

 At California Title Loans, we want you to understand what you're getting into before signing off with a lender.
 That's why we've detailed the current lending requirements below.

-These requirements are far less than what you'd expect from an unsecured lender that underwrites your loan mostly on your credit history, and ultimately, the main requirements are a lien-free car title and proof of income.
+These requirements are far fewer than you'd expect from an unsecured lender that underwrites your loan largely on your credit history, and ultimately, the main requirements are a lien-free car title and proof of income.

 How Much Money Can I Get With A Title Loan

-Your car's title loan value depends on current lending requirements, vehicle condition, and resale value.
+Your car's title loan value depends on current lending requirements, the vehicle's condition, and its resale value.
 Checking the car's comparable resale price in California will help you estimate a funding amount.
 A 2015 Toyota Camry is around $11,000, while a 2009 Honda Civic LX is worth around $4,000 (values as of 2026 and subject to change).
 You can often borrow 40% or more of the car's total equity amount with those values.
-Of course, you can get more for a title loan on luxury cars and low-mileage cars.
+Of course, you can get more with luxury cars and low-mileage cars.

 A licensed lender can provide title loans in California for amounts over $2,500, and requirements often vary among companies and underwriting procedures.
-A title loan company will typically inspect your vehicle in person to verify its value and condition.
+An inspection agent or notary typically inspects your vehicle in person to verify its value and condition.

-The inspection agent will check for other mechanical issues during the vehicle inspection, and they'll confirm the VIN and mileage.
+They will check for other mechanical issues during the vehicle inspection and confirm the VIN and mileage.
 The inspection should take less than 45 minutes, and some companies will schedule the inspection and document signing simultaneously.

 Some online loan providers will want to ensure you have an active bank account.
 They want to know if you're employed and can make the monthly payments.
 Some lenders will even call your employer to verify that you work there.